Faisal Al-Fayez: Political career

 Al-Fayez was Consul at the Embassy of Jordan in Brussels from 1979 until 1983.
 He then held the post of Assistant Chief of Royal Protocol at the Royal Court from February 1986 until 1995, when he was promoted to Deputy Chief of Royal Protocol at the Royal Court.
 Four years later, in 1999, he became Chief of Royal Protocol at the Royal Court.

 In March 2003, Al-Fayez was appointed Minister and head of the Royal Hashemite Court.
 He subsequently served as Speaker of the House of Representatives in the 16th Parliament of Jordan in 2010.
 He has served as member of the Senate from 2007, and once again from 2013.
 He was appointed President of the Senate on 25 October 2015, replacing Abdelraouf al-Rawabdeh in that position.
-Al-Fayez was again appointed as the President of the Senate on September 27, 2020, and a third time on the October 24th, 2024.
+Al-Fayez was again appointed the President of the Senate on September 27, 2020, and a third time on the October 24th, 2024.